jorisheijkant/zeeschuimer-decoder/README.md

 1. Download this repository to your pc, using either the download button at the top of this page or by cloning the repository using git.
 2. Open a terminal and navigate to the folder where you downloaded the repository.
 See [here](https://openclassrooms.com/en/courses/4614926-learn-the-command-line-in-terminal/4634356-navigate-your-system) for instructions on how to navigate with your terminal.
 3. Run the following command to install the required packages: `pip install -r requirements.txt`
 4. Add the script as a command line alias by running the following command: `alias zeeschuimer="python3 /path/to/zeeschuimer.py"`.
 Replace `/path/to/zeeschuimer.py` with the path to the `zeeschuimer.py` file.
-You can find this path by navigating to the folder where you downloaded the repository and running the command `pwd`.
+You can find this path by navigating to the folder where you downloaded the repository and running the command `readlink -f zeeschuimer.py`.
 5. Use the script now whenever you are in a directory with a Zeeschuimer `.ndjson` file by running the command `zeeschuimer` in the following way:
 ```
 zeeschuimer <filename> <type>